 National and much state-level freedom of information laws give citizens the right to access most government documents and what is not deemed as a public record can typically be included in these reports due to authorization for a background check given by the individual in question.

 However, just because most pending charges and non-convictions are public records does not mean they will show up on every background check.
 Screenings and background checks can be run through a city, county, or state, which will only bring up local records.
-Therefore, level 1 or name based background checks do not show out of state charges.
+Therefore, level 1 or name based background checks do not display charges from other states.

-Conversely, national background checks could miss recent charges in certain cities or states.
-Although knowing how to find recent arrests through other background check services could show those charges FBI background checks may miss.
+Conversely, national background checks might overlook recent charges in specific cities or states.
+However, understanding methods for locating recent arrests via alternative background check services could reveal these charges that FBI background checks might not include.

 The type of information included in a background check is dependent on which type is requested.
 The included information, although not all exactly the same, will most likely show pending charges.